BaldWhisper: Faster Whisper with Head Shearing and Layer Merging: Introduction

 \section{Introduction}

 One approach for local edge-device inference for speech recognition is to prune a large, pre-trained, high-performing model into a small model.
 However, traditional pruning methods often require substantial amounts of retraining data.
 For example, Distill-Whisper \cite{distill-whisper} prunes the English-only version of Whisper \cite{whisper} and further retrained on 21k hours of ASR data, a quantity not available for many languages.
-This leads us to our central research question:
+This leads us to our central research question: \emph{How to compress a pre-trained ASR model (Whisper) when only a small quantity of supervised data is available?}

 We are interested in edge-device inference of Whisper, a multilingual encoder-decoder speech-text model, for Bambara, a low-resource language spoken mainly in Mali.
 For pruning approaches to be effective in a low-resource scenario, they must preserve the performance of the base model as much as possible.
 To address this, we propose a two-stage pruning approach.
 First, we used layer merging as an alternative to simple pruning, aiming to preserve model performance.
 Second, because the model is intended for a single language, many features in the Whisper multilingual vocabulary matrix are not relevant.
 This matrix represents over 50\% of the decoder parameters in small Whisper models, so we shrink it using activation-aware low-rank decomposition.
 The resulting compressed model is 48\% smaller and 2.14x faster than the original Whisper when deployed offline on a single M1 chip, while still maintaining over 90\% of the base performance.